-- 6.4.1 In the procedures relating to breaches of examination procedures outlined below, an academic staff member nominated by the Divisional Pro Vice Chancellor, may act for the relevant head of school. - 6.4.2 Breaches of examination procedures will be regarded as misconduct even if it cannot be demonstrated that a student gained an advantage as a result of the breach. - 6.4.3 Any student disrupting an examination may be dismissed from the examination room at the discretion of the chief invigilator.
-The chief invigilator will document the incident and provide a report to the head of school within five working days of the incident. - 6.4.4 The head of school will investigate the incident as either: - a. academic misconduct as described in section 9 of this manual, or - b. misconduct as described in Statute 7 of the University's statutes. - 6.4.5 Where the chief invigilator allows the student to remain in the examination room, clauses 6.4.6 6.4.9 will apply. - 6.4.6 If a breach does not disrupt the examination, or the chief invigilator allows the student to remain in the examination room, an invigilator will advise the student that the breach has been detected and will be reported. - 6.4.7 The invigilator will document the incident and provide a report to the academic integrity officer of the relevant school within five working days of the incident. - 6.4.8 If the academic integrity officer considers the breach to constitute academic misconduct, they will investigate the incident following the procedures in section 9 of this manual. - 6.4.9 If the academic integrity officer considers the breach to not constitute academic misconduct, they will provide academic counselling to the student.
+- 6.4.1 In the procedures relating to breaches of examination procedures outlined below, an academic staff member nominated by the Divisional Pro Vice Chancellor, may act for the relevant head of school. - 6.4.2 Breaches of examination procedures will be treated as misconduct even if it cannot be demonstrated that a student gained an advantage as a result of the breach. - 6.4.3 Any student disrupting an examination may be dismissed from the examination room at the discretion of the chief invigilator.
+A student dismissed from the examination room will be advised that a breach has been identified and will be reported. - 6.4.4 If a breach of examination procedures occurs but does not disrupt the examination, or the chief invigilator allows the student to remain in the examination room, an invigilator will advise the student that a breach has been identified and will be reported. - 6.4.5 The chief invigilator will document breaches of examination procedures and provide a report within five working days.
+The report will be provided to the relevant academic integrity officer in the case of academic misconduct matters, to the head of school in the case of other misconduct matters, or both if the matter falls into both categories. - 6.4.6 If the academic integrity officer considers that the breach constitutes academic misconduct, they will investigate the matter following the procedures in section 9 of this manual.
+For other misconduct matters the head of school will determine the appropriate process to follow.